Khaled Khaled

-Khaled Khaled is the twelfth studio album by American record producer DJ Khaled.
-It was released through We the Best Music and Epic Records on April 30, 2021.
+Khaled Khaled (stylized in all caps) is the twelfth studio album by American disc jockey and record producer DJ Khaled.
+It was released on April 30, 2021, by We the Best Music Group and Epic Records.
 The album features guest appearances from Lil Wayne, Jeremih, Lil Baby, Lil Durk, Cardi B, H.E.R., Migos, Post Malone, Megan Thee Stallion, DaBaby, Justin Bieber, 21 Savage, Bryson Tiller, Roddy Ricch, Drake, A Boogie wit da Hoodie, Big Sean, Rick Ross, Puff Daddy, Nas, Jay-Z, James Fauntleroy, Justin Timberlake, Meek Mill, Buju Banton, Capleton, and Bounty Killer.

 Background

 The title of the album is named after Khaled's real name, Khaled Khaled.
 It was executive produced by himself, his respective first and second children and sons, Asahd and Aalam Tuck Khaled, with Allah also being credited as an executive producer due to the Khaled family's religious beliefs and spirituality in Islam.
 Khaled Khaled is the first album by Khaled to be released since the birth of Aalam, his second child, on January 20, 2020.
 Khaled also played songs from the album to American rapper Kanye West, who came to his house days before it was released.
 On April 29, 2021, in an interview with Chelsea Briggs of Billboard, Khaled said that he hopes that the album will help his fans "to be inspired, motivated, but I want them to be great" and "don't hold back your greatness, don't let nobody stop the vision, but move with love", and stated that the latter takeaway is the most important part.